raiden-network/raiden/raiden/tests/README.rst

 Installing Synapse for Matrix tests
 -----------------------------------

 Synapse requires Python 2.7 and SQLite.
-Please run ``tools/install_synapse.sh`` to generate a standalone binary for it, or follow its steps:
+Please run ``tools/install_synapse.sh`` to generate a standalone binary for it, or follow these steps:

 - create a Python 2 virtualenv, install Synapse in it with pip, and
 - create a script that runs Synapse as a python module, using the configuration file in ``raiden/tests/test_files``.